Exact gradient for general cost functions in variational quantum algorithms: Conclusion

 \section{Conclusion}

-We have shown that the generalized exact solution for gradients is universally valid for any cost function that depends differentiably on the parameters of a quantum circuit.
-This result broadens the scope of VQAs, extending their use beyond conventional applications to tasks such as variational quantum compilation, quantum machine learning, and other advanced problems.
-By enabling exact gradient computation for arbitrary cost functions, the framework improves both the precision and the adaptability of VQAs.
-In turn, it provides a foundation for more versatile quantum algorithms with potential impact in quantum computing, optimization, and metrology.
+We have presented a unitary-based parameter-shift framework that provides exact gradients for any cost function that depends differentially on the parameters of a quantum circuit.
+This method works beyond standard expectation-value settings and can be used for tasks such as variational compilation, quantum machine learning, and other composite or nonlinear objectives.
+By offering a practical way to compute gradients, the approach improves the reliability of VQAs and may help support the development of more flexible quantum algorithms in computing, optimization, and metrology.

 \